mmcgrana/pgpin/README.md

 a database-backed service in Go.

-The example is a clone of [Heroku Dataclips](https://dataclips.heroku.com), basically a "pastbin for SQL queries and results".
+The example is a clone of [Heroku Dataclips](https://dataclips.heroku.com), basically a "pastebin for SQL queries".

 `pgpin` is an in-progress experiment.
 We hope to learn: